whoozle/android-file-transfer-linux/README.md

 If you're happy with `gmtp`/`gvfs`/`mtpfs` or any other mtp software, you might not need this software (but give it a try!).

-If you suffered from crashes, missing tags and album covers, usb freezes and corrupted files, this software is right for you.
+If you're suffering from crashes, missing tags and album covers, usb freezes and corrupted files, this software is right for you.

 ## Features